Logo Aéroport de Paris

 More moderate growth in Parisian traffic over the long term

-At Paris-Orly, traffic grew 2.6% compared to 2023.
-For the two Parisian airports, this represents a 3.7% increase in traffic.
+At Paris-Orly, traffic grew 2.6% compared to 2024, with 34.9 million passengers welcomed in 2025.
+For the two Parisian airports, this represents a 4.2% increase in traffic.

-welcomed in 2024 at Paris airports, up 3.7% over 2023
+welcomed in 2025 at Paris airports, +4.2% vs 2024

 Growth prospects for Groupe ADP in the coming years

-With regard to long-term traffic growth forecasts, the Paris airports anticipate an increase of 1-1.5% annually between 2025-2050.
-Passenger traffic in 2025 is expected to increase by anywhere from 2.5% to 4.0% over 2024 levels.
+With regard to long-term traffic growth forecasts, Paris airports anticipate an increase of 1 to 1.5% annually between 2025 and 2050.
+Passenger traffic in 2026 is expected to increase by anywhere from 1.5% to 2.5% over 2025 levels.

 50%

-The share of international operations at Groupe ADP is rising: its contribution to operating income is expected to increase from 15% in 2019 to between 25% and 35% in 2025 and approach nearly 50% in 2035, before taking into account any new growth campaigns.
+The share of international operations at Groupe ADP is rising: its contribution to operating income is expected to increase from 15% in 2019 to between 25% and 35% in 2025 and to nearly 50% in 2035, before taking into account any new growth campaigns.